fierce-nerds/Std.lean/Drafts.md

 * Time to find the right tab in the list
 * Count of import commands
 * How closely the file name matches the namespace
+* Whether file name contains non-ASCII characters
+  * May need to be escaped in the shell
+  * Makes it more difficult to write code that manipulates them

 #### Outline